marietrull/wreck_chicago/README.md

 ![alt text](https://i.imgur.com/HxFTbeh.png)

-6. Users can access their by clicking "My Wrecks" in the nav bar.
+6. Users can access their list of wrecks by clicking "My Wrecks" in the nav bar.
 They will be taken to a list of all of the wrecks they've saved or added.

 ![alt text](https://i.imgur.com/Q1yP3IM.png)

 7. Users can access individual wreck pages by clicking on the name of the wreck in their list.
 They will be taken to a showpage.
-If it a record that already existed, they will see the wreck show page from user store 4.
+If it is a wreck that they did not create, they will see the wreck show page from user store 4.
 If it is a wreck that they've created, they will be shown a different page that gives them the option to edit and delete.

 ![alt text](https://i.imgur.com/CQO1xEA.png)

-8. Edit page - user's can update their wreck information and save to the database.
+8. Edit page - users can update their wreck information and save to the database.

 ![alt text](https://i.imgur.com/Q8Q2jOE.png)